Marked length spectra of Gromov hyperbolic space: Introduction

-Fujiwara \cite{fujiwara2015asymptotically}, built upon a strategy initially proposed by Krat \cite{krat2001pairs}, extended this result to toral relatively hyperbolic groups.
-More recently, Nguyen and Wang \cite{nguyen2022marked} further confirmed this result for all relative hyperbolic groups.
-It's important to note that all these results pertain to situations where the metrics are quasi-isometric to a word metric.
-However, we now raise the question: what about the general case?
-We try to answer this question in a simple case: the case of isometric actions on Gromov hyperbolic spaces.
+Fujiwara \cite{fujiwara2015asymptotically} built upon a strategy initially proposed by Krat \cite{krat2001pairs}, extended this result to toral relatively hyperbolic groups.
+In 2022, Nguyen and Wang \cite{nguyen2022marked} further confirmed this result for all relative hyperbolic groups.
+It's important to note that all of these results apply in situations where the metrics are quasi-isometric to a word metric.
+However, this raises the question: what about the general case?
+We attempt to answer this question in a simple scenario—the case of isometric actions on Gromov hyperbolic spaces.

 Our initial focus is on negatively curved non-compact manifolds with finite volume and bounded geometry.
 We present the following theorem: \begin{mthm} Let $M$ be a manifold of dimension $d\geq 2$.
 Suppose $g_1$ and $g_2$ are two complete, finite volume, Riemannian metrics on $M$ with sectional curvature satisfying $-a^2\leq \kappa\leq -b^2<0$.
 If the marked length spectrum of $g_1$ and $g_2$ coincide, then the universal covers of the two metrics are roughly isometric. \end{mthm}